pingidentity/pingdirectory-go-client/docs/ReplicationStateDetailVirtualAttributeResponse.md

 ### NewReplicationStateDetailVirtualAttributeResponse

-`func NewReplicationStateDetailVirtualAttributeResponse(schemas []EnumreplicationStateDetailVirtualAttributeSchemaUrn, enabled bool, ) *ReplicationStateDetailVirtualAttributeResponse`
+`func NewReplicationStateDetailVirtualAttributeResponse(schemas []EnumreplicationStateDetailVirtualAttributeSchemaUrn, id string, enabled bool, ) *ReplicationStateDetailVirtualAttributeResponse`

 NewReplicationStateDetailVirtualAttributeResponse instantiates a new ReplicationStateDetailVirtualAttributeResponse object This constructor will assign default values to properties that have it defined,